We are thankful for those who have made an estate gift to The Wheeler School. Here are their stories.

 Carol Graves Cimilluca ’59

-Carol Graves Cimilluca ’59 has likely spent more time on campus than most alumnae/i — she is a member of Wheeler's Board of Trustees and the Alumni Board — yet she is still amazed at how her alma mater has grown and transformed over the years.
+Carol Graves Cimilluca ’59 has likely spent more time on campus than most alumni.
+She is a recent member of Wheeler's Board of Trustees and past president of the Alumni Association's Board.
+Yet, she is still amazed at how her alma mater has grown and transformed over the years.

 Cristiana Quinn ’80